Uriegas/YAI-Interpreter/README.md

 A fork from the incredible [Lox interpreter](https://github.com/munificent/craftinginterpreters/tree/master/java/com/craftinginterpreters/lox) by [Bob Nystrom](https://github.com/munificent).

+## Turing Complete
+Because this programming language implements the basic parts of a complete Turing machine:
+* arithmetic
+* control flow
+* memory allocation

+---
+**NOTE**

+For control flow a programming language only needs while loops and if statements, even though other kind of loops are commonly implemented

+---

 ## Grammar
 The following is the grammar for the YAI interpreter in Extended Backus-Naur form ([EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form)) notation:
 ```md